jonfernq/Learning/OperatingSystems/FileSystems/README.md

 Different operating systems have different file system structures, with different naming conventions, permissions, and features.
 For example, the Windows file system uses drive letters to distinguish between different storage devices, while Linux and other Unix-like operating systems use a single root directory and mount other devices as subdirectories within the file system tree.

 ---
+> For Linux it is commonly said that everything is a file.
+What does this mean?

+In Linux, the concept of "everything is a file" means that all system resources, including devices, directories, and processes, can be treated as files.
+This concept is a fundamental principle of the Linux operating system, and it simplifies the design and implementation of the operating system.

+For example, in Linux, the input/output (I/O) operations for a device, such as a printer or a keyboard, can be performed using the same file system functions that are used to read and write regular files.
+Similarly, a directory can be treated as a file that contains a list of other files and directories, and the operations on directories can be performed using the same file system functions.

+This principle makes it easy for developers to create applications that work with files and devices in a consistent way, and it also makes it easier for users to interact with the system.

+---
 > In general, how would you describe allocation methods of a file system?